Priler/Anomaly_MAI/README.md

 # MAI – Mobs.Anomalies.Interaction

-## Version 2.0

 An attempt to make NPCs interact with anomalies realistically - they will try to avoid them and can take damage from them.

 ---

 ## What Does This Mod Do?

 For a long time in S.T.A.L.K.E.R.
 Anomaly, NPCs completely ignored anomalies - they walked straight through them and took no damage.
-MAI fixes this by:
+MAI tries to fix this by:

 1. **Pathfinding Restrictions** - NPCs detect nearby anomalies and avoid walking through them
 2. **Damage System** - NPCs can take damage from anomalies based on their rank and movement state